 - Middle school youngsters can find simple online programs that teach coding and HTML, and will enjoy creating their own web pages!
 One great trend is robotics.
 You can find kits for every age group, but the technology and engineering aspects really pick up at the middle school level.
 We love Ozobot!
 This fun top trend in homeschooling will keep your student coming back for more science, and prepare them to problem-solve and critically-think in every subject.

-Digital citizenship is a top priority for homeschoolers in this digital age (and if it isn’t one of yours, it should be, so read on!).
+is a top priority for homeschoolers in this digital age (and if it isn’t one of yours, it should be, so read on!).
 The moment your child types in the password on a device, he or she becomes a citizen of cyberspace.
-In the fast-paced, tempting, anonymous, far-away world of the Internet, it’s too easy to be careless about the consequences of comments and content.
+In the fast-paced, tempting and anonymous Internet, it’s easy to be careless about the consequences of comments and content.
 Digital citizenship teaches the rules of etiquette and decency that allow for a safe online experience.
 Kids jump at the chance to use their devices but must learn to focus on their studies and not be distracted by every text and call in the name of “multitasking.”

 We’d love to hear what you think are the top trends in homeschooling in 2019.
 Tell us your favorite new trend in a comment below!